MithrilJS/mithril.js/docs/components.md

 ### ES6 classes

-If it suits your needs (f.e. in object-oriented projects), components can also be written using ES6 class syntax:
+If it suits your needs (like in object-oriented projects), components can also be written using ES6 class syntax:

 ```javascript
 class ES6ClassComponent {